HM-SYS/WBAI-hackathon2017/README.md

 ### Place cell

 　In the 3rd WBAI hackathon's task, we thought that locational information was important.
-Then, we implemented the place cell model using "Slow Feature Analysis" (SFA).
+Then, we implemented the place cell model using "Slow Feature Analysis(SFA)".

 ## Module outline